Skip to main content

 UAS Operations (B.S.
 Aero) requires U.S. Citizenship due to export controlled technology and curriculum.
 International students are able to obtain a minor in UAS Operations.

-• Autonomous systems
+• Autonomous and unmanned aircraft systems

-• Experience in small, medium and large UAS operations
+• Small, medium, and large‑scale UAS operations

-• Aircraft systems
+• Aircraft systems and performance

 The UAS degree offers two career tracks to specialize in: